 Then we review the early years of Britain in the Middle East.
 The rest of the book is devoted to proving Frankopan’s thesis about modern times: the countries of the Silk Road are now relevant again because they have oil.
 Evil Europeans for decades monopolized this to their benefit; then the virtuous peoples of the area threw off the European yoke (and the spread of fundamentalist Islam is the fault of Europeans, for being mean because they wanted oil).
 Despite a few conflicts in the area since World War Two, all of which were fomented by and the responsibility of Europeans, those righteous peoples are now beginning their march into their glorious future, which is like their glorious past—centered on trade, and Westerners are not relevant or important, except as purchasers and supplicants to the mighty, virtuous inhabitants of the Silk Road.

 By far the most space in this section is devoted to discussing Iran, presumably because the tortured modern history there can best be shaped to make Europeans look bad.
 Jimmy Carter shows up a lot, looking weak; the hostages were released not because Reagan had been elected and was going to start bombing Day One, but merely because of “a deal struck behind the scenes.”
 Dick Cheney was fine with an Iranian nuclear program under the Shah but not today; this is weirdly pointed to as a giant hypocrisy.
 We supplied the Afghan mujahidin so we could get oil; we supplied them with “semi-automatic rifles,” though—maybe that was Osama bin Laden’s complaint, that he did not get modern select-fire rifles.
 More likely Frankopan and his editors are just totally ignorant about guns.
 Ronald Reagan was bad and his only substantive actions related to Iran-Contra, which is extensively discussed.
 We resisted Saddam Hussein in Iraq for the low, base reason that it “was a direct challenge to American power and interests,” not for the high, honorable reason that it “violated the sovereign territory of Kuwait or international law.”
 How dare we look after American interests!
-All Iran’s terrorist activities against the West since 1988 are because the US shot down an Iranian airliner and didn’t apologize enough.
+All Iran’s terrorist activities against the West since 1988 are because the United States shot down an Iranian airliner and didn’t apologize enough.
 The Iraq War was dumb and driven by the West’s “doomed struggle to retain their position in the vital territories that link east and west,” not by George Bush’s costly false belief that all peoples want democracy.
 And today’s civil war in Syria is described as “going through a traumatic experience of profound change, as forces of conservatism and liberalism battle each other at huge cost,” which may be the single most ignorant statement in this book.

 Finally, Frankopan ends with a paean to the coming renewed glory of the Silk Road.
 “We are seeing signs of the world’s center of gravity shifting—back to where it lay for millennia.
 There are obvious reasons why this is happening.
 Most important, of course, are the natural resources of this region.”
 But that’s not just the “most important” reason given, it’s the only reason—the author never adduces a single other reason why this shift should occur; he just repeats for many pages variations on “the countries of this region are groaning under its natural resources.”
 Mean people like Hillary Clinton have characterized this region “as backward, despotic and violent,” whereas really, in Tajikistan, they have Central Asia’s largest theater, library, museum and tea house!
 Also, “Ashgabat in Turkmenistan has had a new presidential palace and indoor winter sports arena built at the cost of hundreds of millions of dollars.”
 “The Georgian tycoon Bidzina Ivanishvili bought Picasso’s “Dora Mar” for $95 million at auction in 2006.
 This is a region being revived and restored to former glory.”